dxe/dxesf-docs/docs/index.md

 ### 3.2.
 Chapter Members

-To be eligible to vote, a Chapter Member must have been on the the Movement-Power Index for 5 or the past 6 full months at the time of the vote.
+To be eligible to vote, a Chapter Member must have been a Chapter Member for the past 6 full months and on the Movement-Power Index for 5 of those months at the time of the vote.

 ### 3.3.
 Organizers